 Who enterprise tools are for: Trust-and-safety teams.
 Journalists at organizations with verification budgets.
 Banks running KYC processes.
 Not you.

 A free browser-based tool that accepts video file uploads and returns a detection result.
 It works on uploaded files rather than URLs, which means you need to download the video before checking it.
 The tool is maintained by a small team and has intermittent availability.
-Detection accuracy on the newest AI generators is limited because the models require constant retraining as generation technology advances.
+Detection accuracy on the newest AI generators is limited.
+The models need constant retraining as generation technology moves forward, and that is a hard problem for a small team.

 FotoForensics